marcelo-juncken/trilha-react-desafio-4/README.md

-DIO Typescript Challenge
+# DIO Typescript Challenge
-Implement form authentication and validation using TypeScript and Yup.
+Implemented form authentication and validation using TypeScript and Yup.